Anna Domino: Solo

 Early in her career Domino played with a number of New York City bands but she was determined to find an outlet for her own song writing.
 In 1982, a cassette of original songs recorded by Anna in her bedroom was picked up by the Belgian record label Les Disques du Crépuscule, who brought her to Brussels to work in an actual recording studio.
 Crépuscule released a single in 1983 titled "Trust In Love", followed by the EP "East and West" and a 12" single "‘Rythm’", in 1984.
 In 1986, her first full-length album "Anna Domino" was released.
 In the summer of 1986 she put together a band and headed off on a three-month tour of Europe.
 During this tour Anna got to know Michel Delory, guitarist for Bel Canto and Univers Zéro, and they collaborated on her second album "This Time", which garnered further positive critical attention and airplay.
-In 1989, Domino released another EP called "Colouring In the Edge and the Outline", followed by her third album "Mysteries of America" in 1990, her last with the Crepuscule label.
+In 1989, Domino released another EP called "Colouring In the Edge and the Outline", followed by her third album "Mysteries of America" in 1990, her last with the Crépuscule label.
 Domino then returned to New York full-time and was joined by Michel Delory.
 They were married in 1992.

-In 2010 Anna Domino released two new songs on a compilation that included a number of her Crepuscule colleagues.
+In 2010 Anna Domino released two new songs on a compilation that included a number of her Crépuscule colleagues.
 The album was called "After Twilight" and the songs were "The Light Downtown" and "Wonderkey" as well as a new version of her song "‘Rythm’".

-A short tour of Europe in early 2013 sparked new interest in Domino's work and some welcome encouragement to finish unreleased material dear to her heart.

-Anna Domino is working on an album of new songs as well as another volume of traditional American ballads for Snakefarm (see below).

 Snakefarm

-In 1999 Domino and Delory formed the folk rock alternative outfit Snakefarm, with the idea of subjecting traditional American ballads to updated arrangements.
+In 1999, Domino and Delory formed the folk rock alternative outfit Snakefarm, with the idea of subjecting traditional American ballads to updated arrangements.
 They released an album, "Songs From My Funeral" in 1999, on Kneeling Elephant/BMG in the US, available on LTM UK.
 Their second album "My Halo At Half-Light" was released in 2011 on the Fledg’ling label in the UK.

+In 2013, Domino and Delory toured America and Europe, playing shows that alternated between Snakefarm material and Domino's solo work.